salehzaidan/ekans/README.md

 ## Rewards

-The reward is -0.01 every frame and +1 for every food eaten by the snake.
+The reward is -0.01 every frame, +1 for every food eaten by the snake, and -10 if the snake collides with the wall or its own body.

 ## Starting State